fox-it/dissect-docs/docs/source/contributing/developing.rst

 Path resolution policy
 ----------------------

-Starting from Dissect version 3.11, we decided that new plugins will only provide the original parsed ``path`` value in its records.
+Starting from Dissect version 3.11, the policy is for plugins to only provide the original parsed ``path`` value in returned records.
 We recommend external contributors to follow the same policy, this keeps the path information in the records as close to the truth as possible.